cdl-geneseo/geneseo-dictionary/T/TC_2.md

 # TC (2)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : TC (2)

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Acronym for Triathlon Club, a newly formed (as of Fall 2008) club that groups together those interested in performing in triathlons.